sethfischer/sethfischer.github.io/content/web-development/drupal-8-getting-started.rst

-Those familiar with the Symfony 2 documentation will recognise the following shell commands which have been adapted from the `Installing and Configuring Symfony`_ chapter of the The Symfony Book.
+Those familiar with the Symfony 2 documentation will recognise the following shell commands which have been adapted from the `Installing and Configuring Symfony`_ section of the The Symfony Book.

 .. code-block:: console